mayur11235/Data-Product-Platform-Blueprint/Readme.md

 - **Configuration Management**: This allows the platform to read, create, and modify configurations in external systems, such as retrieving secrets from a secure vault.

+## Managing the Data Product Marketplace

+A key function of the platform is to support the use of released data products through a **marketplace**.
+This marketplace should provide a user-friendly catalog of all available data products.

+The catalog acts as a central hub, offering clear visibility into the **data product portfolio** and the relationships between products.
+It displays crucial information for users, including:

+- The **development teams** responsible for each product.
+- The **business cases** the products are designed to support.
+- The specific **physical assets** exposed by each product.
+- The **concepts in the defined ontologies** that the products reference.

+This comprehensive overview enables users to easily discover and understand how different data products connect and what purpose they serve.

 ## Integrating Legacy Systems with Pseudo-Data Products